 Best eco hotel: Sure Hotel Arbol de Fuego in San Salvador (the capital of El Salvador) has made all the usual eco moves like long life bulbs and “please re-use your towels” signs.
 But this homey, tranquil boutique guesthouse has also adopted a ton of other initiatives (low-flow showers for example) that have resulted in epic reductions in energy use, water consumption and pollution.The owner, a passionately green woman named Carolina, has kept meticulous records of the profitable side effects her eco efforts.
 Her success has been so big and so well documented that Carolina is now helping other small hotels in El Salvador take the environmental plunge.
 BONUS: Hotel Arbol de Fuego is within walking distance of the pupuseria La Unica which serves what we consider to be the best pupusas in El Salvador.

-Best massage room: The petite spa at Belcampo Belize (formerly Machaca Hill Rainforest Lodge) near Punta Gorda in Belize has just one massage room but it’s a doozy.
+Best massage room: The petite spa at Belcampo Belize (formerly Machaca Hill Rainforest Lodge and now called Copal Tree Lodge) near Punta Gorda in Belize had just one massage room but it was a doozy.
 An entire wall is floor to ceiling windows with views into some of the 13,000 acres of jungle that surrounds the resort.
 Book a treatment in the morning or evening for the best chance of seeing toucans and howler monkeys right outside.

-Best hostel kitchen: The shared kitchen at Casa Verde in Santa Ana, El Salvador has more tools and gadgets than the kitchen in our old apartment.
-It’s also spotless and there are two refrigerators–one entirely filled with ice-cold beer.
+Best hostel kitchen: The shared kitchen at Casa Verde in Santa Ana, El Salvador had more tools and gadgets than the kitchen in our old apartment.
+It was also spotless and had two refrigerators–one entirely filled with ice-cold beer.
 Related thought: we’re loving this website that dishes about easy recipes that can be made in even the most basic hostel kitchen using cheap, available ingredients (and gadgets) with delicious results.

 Best unexpected hotel moment: We were thrilled at the chance to witness the epic Semana Santa celebrations in Antigua, Guatemala.
-Then the owner of Hotel San Jorge (large, spotless rooms from $50 with fireplaces and Wi-Fi arranged around a meticuously maintined and super-serene garden) invited us to take it one step further.
+Then the owner of Hotel San Jorge (large, spotless rooms from US$50 with fireplaces and Wi-Fi arranged around a meticulously maintained and super-serene garden) invited us to take it one step further.
 And so we found ourselves helping her create a traditional temporary street decoration called an alfombra on the road in front of her hotel.
 We don’t know of any other hotel in Antigua that offers this experience.
 Our advice is to book your Semana Santa room now.

 Best beach house: It’s a perfect recipe: a rustic chic private beach house with four bedrooms, two bathrooms, small pool, hammock-filled deck, open air kitchen and living room all mere steps from the waves on a secluded beach.
 Even better, Los Caracoles, on Maculis beach in El Salvador, is owned and run by the same guys who operate the stunning Los Almendros hotel in Suchitoto–one of the best hotels in the country.

-Best outdoor shower: The outdoor “jungle showers” on the decks of the plush hillside suites at Ian Anderson’s Caves Branch in Belize are spacious and beautiful but odds are you’ll be too busy admiring the view of the Caves Branch River, karst hills and sprawling orange groves in this bucolic section of Western Belize to notice the tile work and charming use of a tin bucket.
-The perfect way to wash off your cave adventures!
+Best outdoor shower: The outdoor “jungle showers” on the decks of the plush hillside suites at Ian Anderson’s Caves Branch Jungle Lodge in Belize are spacious and beautiful but odds are you’ll be too busy admiring the view of the Caves Branch River, karst hills, and sprawling orange groves in this bucolic section of Western Belize to notice the tile work and charming use of a tin bucket.
+The perfect way to wash off your cave adventures.